Sifting the Noise: A Comparative Study of LLM Agents in Vulnerability False Positive Filtering: Study Design

-\textbf{Agentic Frameworks.} We then provided these aggregated findings to three LLM-based agent frameworks: \textsc{Aider}\footnote{\href{https://github.com/aider-AI/aider/releases/tag/v0.86.1}{https://github.com/aider-AI/aider/releases/tag/v0.86.1}.}, \textsc{OpenHands}\cite{wang2025openhands}\footnote{\href{https://github.com/OpenHands/software-agent-sdk/releases/tag/v1.5.2}{https://github.com/OpenHands/software-agent-sdk/releases/tag/v1.5.2}.}, and \textsc{SWE-agent}\cite{yang2024sweagent} \footnote{\href{https://github.com/SWE-agent/SWE-agent/commit/1d3cfb798a2c257a0fc6094f1d35ef084d9919e1}{https://github.com/SWE-agent/SWE-agent/commit/1d3cfb798a2c257a0fc6094f1d35ef084d9919e1}}. \textsc{Aider} is designed to be an interactive pair programmer that co-works with a developer. \textsc{OpenHands} is an open-source community effort to build a fully capable "AI Software Engineer", similar to the proprietary tool Devin.
-It mimics a human developer's setup: a code editor, a terminal, and a web browser.
-Different from those two. \textsc{SWE-agent} is a state-of-the-art autonomous system developed by researchers at Princeton and Stanford that mimics a "software engineering agent" which is capable of fixing real-world bugs in GitHub repositories.
-We utilized three state-of-the-art models as the backbone for these systems: Claude Sonnet 4 (\texttt{claude-sonnet-4-20250514}, DeepSeek Chat (\texttt{deepseek-chat}), and GPT-5 (\texttt{gpt-5-2025-08-07}).
-Each agent was provided with: (1) the specific warning messages generated by the SAST tools for the target file, (2) access to the test code, and (3) a prompt instructing the system to "verify if this static analysis finding represents a real vulnerability or a false positive".
-To ensure fair comparison, we disable browser use and web browsing tools where possible for each agent.
-For \textsc{Aider}, we explicitly disable its Repository Map feature, which may give it an advantage in understanding the structure of the repo before we begin evaluation.
-We report metrics for each combination of model and agent.
+\textbf{Agentic Frameworks.} We then provided these aggregated findings to three LLM-based agent frameworks: \textsc{Aider} v0.86.1~\cite{aider,aider-v0861}, \textsc{OpenHands} Agent SDK v1.5.2~\cite{wang2025openhands,openhands-sdk-v152}, and \textsc{SWE-agent} commit 1d3cfb~\cite{yang2024sweagent,sweagent-commit-1d3cfb}.
+They represent three interaction styles: pair-programming assistance (\textsc{Aider}), a developer-like workspace with editor/terminal/browser (\textsc{OpenHands}), and repository-level autonomous repair (\textsc{SWE-agent}).
+We utilized three state-of-the-art models as the backbone for these systems: Claude Sonnet 4 (\texttt{claude-sonnet-4-20250514}), DeepSeek Chat (\texttt{deepseek-chat}), and GPT-5 (\texttt{gpt-5-2025-08-07}).
+Each agent was provided with: (1) the specific warning messages generated by the SAST tools for the target file, (2) access to the test code, and (3) a prompt instructing the system to "verify if this static analysis finding represents a real vulnerability or an FP".
+To ensure fair comparison, we disable browser use and web browsing tools where possible for each agent. \mr{R6}{We made this design choice for two reasons.
+First, it keeps the evaluation focused on code reasoning rather than on whether an agent can find useful information on the web.
+Second, it protects benchmark integrity: unrestricted web access could allow an agent to retrieve benchmark scorecards, issue discussions, fix commits, or other external artifacts that directly reveal the expected ground truth.
+Such retrieval would change the task from code-based SAST triage to web-based answer lookup.
+To verify that this constraint did not materially bias our results, we conducted a paired ablation experiment using \textsc{OpenHands} with Claude Sonnet 4.
+We constructed the 50-case subset from the completed browser-disabled OWASP run: using a fixed Python random seed, we shuffled the completed case list, selected the first 50 cases, and re-ran exactly those instances with browser access enabled.
+Browser-disabled achieved an 86.0\% FP identification rate (43/50), while browser-enabled achieved 82.0\% (41/50), indicating that browser access provided no measurable advantage. } We report metrics for each combination of model and agent.

 \textbf{Vanilla LLM.} We employ zero-shot prompting on the LLMs to serve as a baseline.
 The prompt establishes a security-oriented reviewer persona and provides the model with necessary context, including the repository structure, the complete source code of the flagged file, and the raw findings from the SAST tool.
 To maintain consistency with the agentic setups, the prompt specifies a read-only environment and requires a triage decision based on the provided inputs.
 The complete prompt template and its variants are available in our replication package.